 Prerequisites: Sophomore standing or consent of instructor.
 This course examines one of the most significant experiences in U.S. history across three chronological units: American slavery and debates over it; historical explanations for U.S. slavery's demise; and the broader meaning and legacies of the Civil War and Reconstruction.
-Students pay particular attention to Civil War St. Louis.
+Students will pay particular attention to Civil War St. Louis.
 This is a hands-on course with field trips and community engagement.
-Course fulfills the American History and Government General Education Requirement.
+This course fulfills the University's general education American history and government requirement.

 HIST 2008 History of St. Louis: 3 semester hours